-The table that appears below on page 7 itemizes the several changes made by the Board to the text of the federal rules.
-The Board requested public comment on the incorporation of the January 14, 2002 federal LT1SWTR.
-The Board specifically requested comment on the several structural changes made to the text.
-In PC 1, PC 2, and the suggestions submitted by JCAR, the Board received a limited number of recommendations for corrections to the amendments, but none of those recommendations had a substantive effect.
-The table that begins on page 29 of this opinion and order lists the corrections made.
+The table that appears below on page 7 itemize the several changes made by the Board to the text of the federal rules.
+The Board requests public comment on our incorporation of the January 14, 2002 federal LT1SWTR.
+The Board specifically requests comment on the several structural changes made to the text.